 Short-Term Effects Of Snorting Lunesta (Eszopiclone Insufflation)

-Common side effects of Lunesta are fairly mild, but the instance of these effects is increased when a person abuses the drug.
+Common side effects of Lunesta are fairly mild, but the instance of these effects is increased when a person uses the drug.
 This is especially true of snorting due to the quick release of effects.

 Short-term effects of snorting Lunesta include: